AbrahamDela/Frequent-Habits/README.md

 >
 > Frequent Habits has everything I always wished for: an ultra-clean design, deep analytics (so I can really dive into all the quirks of my behavior), an interactive widget, local exports so I don't have to sync personal data to Big Tech, and gamification to keep me motivated!
 >
 > I hope you enjoy using it as much as I loved creating it.
-If you have any feedback or feature requests, feel free to reach out—either via [Issues](https://github.com/FrequeNCy144/Frequent-Habits/issues/new/choose) or through the email address in the app.
+If you have any feedback or feature requests, feel free to reach out via [Issues](https://github.com/FrequeNCy144/Frequent-Habits/issues/new/choose) or through the email address in the app—I’m always open to suggestions, though I can’t promise every feature will make it in!
 >
 > Enjoy! ❤️ - @FrequeNCy
 <br>

 ---